BALOGHBence/latexdocs/docs/source/index.rst

 Welcome to latexdocs's documentation!
 =====================================

-latexdocs is an effort to make generating LaTeX documents easier, leveraging the facility provided by the PyLaTeX library.
+latexdocs is an effort to make generating LaTeX documents easier, exploiting the facility provided by the PyLaTeX library.

 .. include:: getting_started.md